Santisimo Rosario Integrated High School: Santisimo Rosario National High School (2005–2018)

 In 2005, a major restructuring of faculty members occurred.
 Half of the original faculty members were transferred to other schools and replaced with newer set of teaching force and in the same year Santisimo Annex gained independence from San Pablo City National High School and renamed as Santisimo Rosario National High School.
 After gaining a new school identity, white-green uniform were replaced by aqua green in June 2006.
 Using of flash drives as storage devices instead of floppy disks for saving documents was introduced and another school renovation led by school volunteer Paulton Sityar was held on the same year.
 First internet access was made possible by Gearing Up Internet Literacy & Access for Students (GILAS) project in 2007 spearheaded by Airnel Abarra also a treehouse was built inside the campus for the preparation of hosting Science Camp.
 In 2012 Physical Education uniforms were standardized.
 Due to the remoteness of Barangay Atisan which was located on the foot of the Mount Malepunyo and San Isidro National High School and can no longer accommodate more students from that barangay, the SRNHS extension was established.

 As the DepEd shifted to K-12 curriculum.
 Santisimo Rosario NHS gathered accreditation to offer senior high school program.
 Due to the proximity of the school in the rice fields and Barangay Santisimo is an agricultural area, the institution offers senior high school program specialized in agriculture, fisheries, and general education track.
 In 2015 the last batch of old curriculum was graduated within the same year senior high school program began.
 In 2016, the senior high building was built.
 First commencement exercises for senior high school graduates was held on April 6, 2017.
 General Academic Studies senior high course was opened in June 2017.
 Also within the same year, greenhouses was donated by Department of Agriculture.
 SRNHS first and oldest school building was upgraded into a 4-story building to accommodate even more students.

-Santisimo Rosario Integrated High School (2019–Present)
+Santisimo Rosario Integrated High School (since 2019)

 In 2019, Because the senior high school and junior high school buildings was in the same area and location.
 Santisimo Rosario National High School was renamed as Santisimo Rosario Integrated High School as declared by Department of Education.
 Also the SRNHS extension in Brgy.
 Atisan became a fully independent institution renamed as Atisan Integrated School.